misterdjules/homepage/jekyll_version/_posts/2013-05-26-Using-Node.js-NODE_DEBUG-for-fun-and-profit.md

 ---
 {% include JB/setup %}

-Using the _NODE\_DEBUG_ environment variable can be used to enable debug logs for some Node's internal modules.
+The _NODE\_DEBUG_ environment variable can be used to enable debug logs for some Node's internal modules.
 It gives you a lot of information about what these modules are actually doing.
 This is very helpful in many different common cases, like when you're stuck on a module loading issue.

 To use _NODE\_DEBUG_, simply set its value to a list of internal module names, each identifying a module which you want to log debug information for.